-The mission of Fort Detrick’s Child, Youth and School Services is to enhance readiness and well-being by reducing conflict between mission requirements and parental responsibilities.
+The mission of Fort Detrick’s Child and Youth Services is to enhance readiness and well-being by reducing conflict between mission requirements and parental responsibilities.

 Child & Youth Services programs are designed to foster and develop children's physical, intellectual and socio-emotional capabilities.
 The goal of the quality child and youth development options is to reduce the conflict between parental responsibilities and unit mission requirements.

 All services are available to service members and family members at the installation.

 We provide quality full-time and hourly childcare for children 6 weeks through 5 years of age.
 Additionally, small ratio groups are available for addressing the individualized needs of each child.
 Our specialized and trained staff have a strong educational foundation for early childhood practices and theories.
 Our staff insures all children receive the proper nurturing, respect and social interaction skills regardless of family background, race, gender or culture.
 We give our children the opportunity to make friends, to explore and to experiment through a variety of play activities.